rfhb/ctrdata/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Submission reason
-* workaround certificate issue with a trial register
+* workaround certificate issue of a trial register